 Self Directed IRA for Real Estate Investing

-When you’re looking for the capital to get started in real estate, one of the most common sources is money inside of 401k’s and IRAs.
+When you’re looking for the capital to get started in real estate, one of the most common sources is money inside of retirement accounts such as 401k’s and IRAs.

 However, using tax-deferred retirement plans to invest in real estate is a really bad idea.

-This might be the first time that you’re hearing this because a lot of people talk about using a Self-Directed IRA to fund real estate.
+This might be the first time that you’re hearing this because a lot of people talk about using a Self-Directed IRAs to fund real estate.

 Where Investing in Real Estate Fits into the Cash Flow System